k-Mixup Regularization for Deep Learning via Optimal Transport: -mixup as Mean Reversion followed by Regularization

 \subsection{Covariance structure}

-As in \cite{carratino_mixup_2020}, it's possible to come up with some simple expressions for the covariance structure of the local perturbations, so we write out the analogous result below.
-As the argument is very similar, we omit it.
+As in \citep{carratino_mixup_2020}, it is possible to come up with some simple expressions for the covariance structure of the local perturbations, hence we write out the analogous result below.
+As the argument is very similar to that in \citep{carratino_mixup_2020}, we omit it.

 \begin{lemma} Let $\sigma^2$ denote the variance of $\beta_{[1/2,1]}(\alpha,\alpha)$, and $\nu^2 := \sigma^2 + (1-\bar{\theta})^2$.
 Then the following expressions hold for the covariance of the zero mean perturbations: